OneConsultation Authentication Flow

 In order for this to work, you need to consent that our application can use your AD tenant for this purpose.
 This is a common security practice and is the recommended Microsoft approach for securing SaaS applications in Azure.
 There is a good high-level example walkthrough here: https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/

-The actual data we ask for and use is only that the authentication was successful and the ID of the Office 365 Tenant.
+The actual permissions we ask for and use allows us to know that authentication was successful, the ID of the Office 365 Tenant, the ID of any AD Groups you are a member of (we do not see the group names), and the ability to create Teams Meetings.
 This is all we need to verify that a user is authorized and to place them into the correct tenant.
 We do not ask for, or have access to, any more detailed AD/user data, nor access to any Graph API data.
 (If you’ve ever used a “sign in with Google”, “connect with Facebook” etc to log into other sites that aren’t Google/Facebook, this is the same process).
 At any time, this application can be removed from your Azure application list and permission revoked.
 In addition, Azure provides a level of reporting around access and usage of the application that you can find information on here.

 We have a multi-tenant Azure AD application, which requires admin consent before it can read AD data for authentication.
 The security model we use is based on the flow here: https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios (specifically the section on Multi-tenanted Applications).